 - Non-detachable cable

-Sony's headphones are known for being bass heavy and the WH-XB900N is no exception.
-In fact, the WH-XB900N are part of Sony's "Extra Bass" collection, which aims to pump even more than usual.
-To nobody's surprise, the WH-XB900N are low end-forward, with a midrange and treble that is slightly recessed, giving the headphones an overall darker sound signature.
-Dynamic range is good, but soundstage is rather poor, but that's to be expected as the WH-XB900Ns are closed-back headphones and are relatively cheap.
+Sony's headphones are known for being bass-heavy, and the WH-XB900N are no exception.
+In fact, the WH-XB900N are part of Sony's "Extra Bass" collection, which aims to pump even more bass than usual into your ears.
+The WH-XB900N are low-end-forward, with a midrange and treble that is slightly recessed, giving the headphones an overall darker sound signature.

-Comfort wise, the WH-XB900N perform exceptionally well.
-The ear cups are big and extend deep and the headband feels like absolute pillows, making them comfortable to wear for hours.
-Clamping force isn't too strong so it won't feel like the headphone is crushing your head.
-Overall, you'll find that these are comfortable for long periods of time, and will cause no fatiguing or pain.
+Beyond the bass, the WH-XB900N over-ear headphones are extremely comfortable.
+The ear cups are big and extend deep, and the headband feels like a pillow, making them comfortable to wear for hours.
+In addition, the clamping force isn't too strong, so it won't feel like the headphones are crushing your head.

-Battery life is excellent with up to 30 hours of uptime, matching its ANC brother the WH-1000XM3.
-But that's not the only component the WH-XB900N share with the WH-1000XM3; the XB900Ns also have USB-C for charging.
+Battery life is excellent with up to 30 hours of uptime, matching their ANC brother the WH-1000XM3.
+That's not the only component the WH-XB900N shares with the WH-1000XM3; the XB900N also have USB-C for charging.
 You'll also get quick charging which will net you 60 minutes of listening time with a 10-minute charge.